 The 7th annual CxEnergy Conference & Expo, April 6-9, 2020 in San Diego, provides more topical, in-depth educational presentations than ever for commissioning and energy management professionals.
-The following is a preliminary presentation lineup of speakers and topics.
+Attendees will earn AIA and other industry certification continuing education credits for technical presentations and case studies from industry experts across all building science disciplines.

 San Diego Airport’s Strategic Energy Plan in Action